duncant0417/catkin_ws_pg_omni/README.md

 PART 4.Running
 =

-1.open a terminal ,and type the command step by step :\<br>
+1.open a terminal ,and type the command step by step :

         conda activate ros-env
         source /opt/ros/melodic/setup.bash

-2. Move to the catkin_ws_pg_omni folder , and type the following command.\<br>
+2. Move to the catkin_ws_pg_omni folder , and type the following command.

         source ./devel/setup.bash
         roslaunch omni_3wd velocity_controller.launch

-3. Open another terminal ,and type the same command to activate conda enviroment:\<br>
+3. Open another terminal ,and type the same command to activate conda enviroment:

         conda activate ros-env
         source /opt/ros/melodic/setup.bash

-4. For the new terminal ,move the path to the catkin_ws_pg_omni/src/omni_pg/nodes , and type the following command to start tranning.\<br>
+4. For the new terminal ,move the path to the catkin_ws_pg_omni/src/omni_pg/nodes , and type the following command to start tranning.

         python pg_main.py